seatwork/deno-cross/README.md

 #### 5. Template

 Template decorator is used to decorate controller handlers, the parameters is template file path.
-Note that if you don't define any template engine, this decorator will throw an error.
+If no engine is defined, the built-in engine will be used for rendering automatically, The built-in engine is based on the typescript version of doT.
+For usage see: https://olado.github.io/doT/index.html

 ```ts
 // controller.ts